The 6 Most Likable Myers-Briggs Personality Types, According to Experts

-"People who have this personality type are especially magnetic since they don't want to leave anybody out," Carissa Coulston, clinical psychologist and relationship expert at The Eternity Rose, explains.
+"People who have this personality type are especially magnetic since they don't want to leave anybody out," experts at The Eternity Rose explain.
 "They love to organize and plan events and then take great pains to encourage everybody to take part and enjoy themselves."

-ENFJs have "naturally happy energy" that makes them more magnetic, Coulston adds, and they're especially emotionally intelligent, just like their sensing counterparts.
-"They automatically know how to help everybody feel comfortable and at ease," she says.
+ENFJs have "naturally happy energy" that makes them more magnetic, they add, and they're especially emotionally intelligent, just like their sensing counterparts.
+"They automatically know how to help everybody feel comfortable and at ease."

 Puglisi also lists ENFJs as among the most likable, as they can adapt to any situation and "draw people to themselves."

 READ THIS NEXT: The 5 Most Trustworthy Myers-Briggs Personality Types, Experts Say.